All Episodes

 Because one person was acting insane.

-That's me.
+Excuse me.

-I wasn't insane.
+I wasn't sweet.

-And it wasn't sweet baby James, and it wasn't Blair.
+And it wasn't sweet baby James and it wasn't Blair.

 So I'm leaving the studio now.